Working with your Customs broker and CARM

 - Revise your payable processes to meet the new requirements

-These changes must happen before Release 2 potentially in late 2021.
-The main thrust of your efforts once the portal is live is to get your processes in place.
+These changes must happen before Release 2, scheduled for Spring 2022.
+The main thrust of your efforts at this time is to get your processes in place around these key changes.
 This will take time.
 And it needs to happen by the time Release 2 comes out—if it doesn’t, you may not be able to import into Canada.

-So how does Release 1 impact how you’ll work with your broker?
+So how does CARM impact how you’ll work with your broker?

 We’ve written about this process in detail and advise you to get your bond in place as early as possible.

-With CARM, you will be responsible for both.
+With CARM, this responsibility transitions to the importer.
 So, you’ll either need to:

-- Give your broker portal access to manage them for you.
+- Give your broker portal access to continue to manage them for you.

 Your broker/s may or may not offer this as an additional service, so be sure to start these clarifying conversations well in advance.
 Please note that if you give your broker access to manage your daily notices and statements of account, you will still need to make your month end payments electronically directly to CBSA.